-Our compensation program is designed to encourage management of risk within our appetite and discourage inappropriate risk-taking by granting a diverse portfolio of incentive compensation awards to our executives and other senior employees that is expected to reward desired behavior over time.
-Specifically, we balance our portfolio of awards between fixed and variable compensation; cash and equity-based compensation; and annual and long-term compensation.
-We base awards on the Committee's assessment of a variety of quantitative and gualitative performance measurements, both on an absolute and a relative basis.
-Compensation decisions also rely on discretion to consider other factors, such as effective risk management, commitment to delivering a superior customer experience, compliance with controls and ethical duties, competition for top talent, market-based pay levels, and the need to attract and engage our leaders.
+Our compensation program is designed to encourage management of risk within our appetite and discourage inappropriate risk-taking by diverse portfolio of incentive granting a compensation awards to our executives and other senior employees that is expected to reward desired behavior over time.
+Specifically, we balance our portfolio of awards between fixed and variable compensation; cash and equity-based and annual compensation; and lona-term compensation.
+We base awards on the Committee's assessment of a variety of quantitative and qualitative performance measurements, both on an absolute and a relative basis.
+Compensation decisions also rely on discretion to consider other factors, such as effective risk management, commitment to delivering a superior customer experience, compliance with controls and ethical duties, competition for top talent, market-based pay levels and the need to attract and engage our leaders.

-As discussed in the CD&A, the long-term incentive program includes grants to our NEOs and certain other executives that include robust risk-based performance metrics.
-Payouts under these grants could be reduced or eliminated if we do not meet specific risk criteria over the vesting period.
-We also have a broad-based clawback policy, which is described on page 53.
+As discussed in the CD&A, the long-term incentive program includes grants to our NEOs and certain other executives that include a risk-based performance metric.
+Payouts under these grants could be forfeited if we do not meet the CET1 Ratio described on page 44.
+We also have a broad-based clawback and incentive compensation adjustment policy as described beginning on page 54.